apollographql/runtime-testing-framework/docs/src/guides/test-plans/writing-a-test-plan.md

     file_providers: []
 ```

-This highlights two optional fields for test plans that have not yet been used; `values` and
+This highlights two optional fields for test plans that have not yet been used; `variables` and
 `matrix`.
 These are discussed more below.

 ## Running the test plan

-Before looking at `values` and `matrix`, let's run the test plan:
+Before looking at `variables` and `matrix`, let's run the test plan:

 ```bash
 rtf run test-plan.yaml